-I briefly touched on the calorie math of the Potato Hack in a post back in 2015.
-In this post, I will be heading to the chalkboard to show my work and teach you how to figure out your numbers.
+I briefly touched on the calorie math of the Potato Hack in a 2015 post.
+In this post, I will head to the chalkboard to show you my work and teach you how to figure out your numbers.

 Before we begin, the Potato Hack is about creating a calorie deficit because it is REALLY hard to eat as many potatoes as you would need to meet your base caloric needs.
 In my example, all potatoes are boiled and then refrigerated overnight.